In the Still of the Night (The Five Satins song): Boyz II Men version

-Boyz II Men recorded an a cappella arrangement (a full step below the original version, in E) of the song for the soundtrack to the television miniseries The Jacksons: An American Dream.
+American group Boyz II Men recorded an a cappella arrangement (a full step below the original version, in E) of the song for the soundtrack to the television miniseries The Jacksons: An American Dream.
 This version reached No. 3 on the US Billboard Hot 100 on January 16, 1993.
 It also debuted at No. 1 in New Zealand—becoming the band's second chart-topper there—and charted strongly in Australia, Canada, France, and the United Kingdom.
-It was later added to the 1993 re-release of their album Cooleyhighharmony.
+It was later added to the 1993 re-release of their debut album, Cooleyhighharmony (1991).